-Then there are those adopt a managerial approach to following Christ.
+Then there are those who adopt a managerial approach to following Christ.
 Their goal is to become productive and successful in the Christian life.
-So they focus on discipleship trainings, various church programs and activities, formulas and strategies on how to pray so as to get your prayers answered, how to be victorious in this area of your life, how to study the Bible for maximum profit, etc. Results are what is important and finding and utilizing the right spiritual techniques is the key to getting results.
+So they focus on discipleship trainings, various church programs and activities, and formulas and strategies on how to pray so as to get your prayers answered, how to be victorious in this or that area of your life, how to study the Bible for maximum profit, etc. Results are what is important and finding and utilizing the right spiritual techniques is the key to getting results.

 Then there’s the Jesus way, which is simply following where Jesus leads without overthinking and over-managing it.
 Peterson says, “When Jesus says, ‘Follow me’ and we follow, we don’t know where we will go next or what we will do next.
 That is why we follow the one who does know.”